sandialabs/sansmic/docs/um/getting-started.rst

 ===============
 Please note, sansmic does not have a graphical user interface (GUI).
-This means that to run sansmic, you will need a command prompt or terminal of some sort, or you can run sansmic from within python or jupyter/jupyterlab.
+This means that to run sansmic, you will need a command prompt or terminal of some sort, or you can run sansmic from within python or a Jupyter notebook.
+(Setting up Jupyter is beyond the scope of this guide, please see https://jupyter.org/).

 Installing sansmic